Educational Requirements

 Cons

-- High-pressure environment to meet sales targets.
+- Pressure to meet sales targets.

-- Dealing with demanding or difficult clients.
+- Dealing with demanding clients.